 If you’re a regular reader of my blog, you’ve probably heard me talk about Lost Dog and their delicious biscuits and gravy (aka the best biscuits and gravy I’ve ever eaten in my life.
 Ever.)
 One time, when I went with Sean and Christine to meet Sean’s mom, we split an order of biscuits and gravy while we were waiting for her to arrive.
 They were so good, we ended up getting another order after Sean’s mom showed up.
 And we probably got a side of biscuits and homemade sausage gravy with our meal, too, because we’re fatties, and it’s SO FREAKING GOOD.
 When we ordered it with my mom and dad, we finished the entire plate between the four of us in under a minute.
 It was impressive (or pathetic, depending on your perspective).

-Ben always orders the southern eggs benedict, which is a fried green tomato and a poached egg on an English muffin topped with hollandaise sauce and a side of fruit.
-He loves it.
-Eggs freak me out and hollandaise sauce makes me angry, so you’ll just have to take his word for it (Canadians aren’t allowed to lie.
-It’s in their DNA or something).
-Lost Dog also offers a “Folly Benedict” which is eggs benedict with a crab cake, but Ben’s allergic to shellfish, so he’s never tried that one (but according to the Yelp reviews, it’s “amazing”).
+I love to order the Southern Eggs Benedict, which is a fried green tomato and a poached egg on an English muffin topped with hollandaise sauce and a side of fruit.
+Lost Dog also offers a “Folly Benedict” which is eggs benedict with a crab cake, which is also pretty dang.

 I always order the “quesadilla for the hungry dog,” which I know sounds like kind of a cop out, but it’s so good!
 They stuff this huge tortilla with refried and black beans, peppers, onions, and cheese and serve it with salsa and sour cream.
 I always add chicken, but there’s an option to add shrimp if you’re into that sort of thing (weirdo).